WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 changing the URL to http://localhost:8080/wct/ will allow you to connect directly to Tomcat.

+Heritrix v1 Harvest Agent use only
    The other common trap is not defining the default bandwidth for the system.
 On start-up of WCT the system bandwidth is set to 0 KB's for every day of the week.
 Before Harvests can be initiated you must specify a base bandwidth for each of the days you plan to harvest on.

    In order to setup the bandwidth you must logon as a user that has the 'Manage Web Harvester System' privilege set (usually an WCT Administrator).
 The Bandwidth screen can be found under the 'Management -> Harvester Configuration -> Bandwidth' section of the site.

-For more information on using the Web Curator Tool, refer to the Quick Start Guide.

 Troubleshooting setup